 In 2003, a historical marker was placed in honor of the founding of the Anti-Defamation League in Bloomington and in honor of Livingston’s work to fight anti-Semitism.
 The marker is located on the ground floor of the Livingston Building (the site of Livingston and Bach’s office) on West Washington Street in downtown Bloomington.

 Unfortunately, very little information is available on Hilda.
 What is known is that she participated in women’s clubs and activities in Highland Park.
 She was skilled at flower arranging and somewhat of an expert on early American antiques.
 In numerous newspaper articles it was said that she loved to make floral arrangements for organizations such as the Sisterhood of Glencoe congregation.
+She also spent the last 14 years of her life as a winter resident at the Royal Hawaiian Hotel in Honolulu, Hawaii.
 There is no evidence of her being an active participant in ADL activities.

-During the last ten years of Hilda’s life, she was extremely ill.
-On February 20, 1962, Hilda passed away at her summer home in Highland Park.
+On February 20, 1962, Hilda passed away at her summer home in Highland Park after a 10-week illness.
 Like he husband, Hilda’s body was also brought back to Bloomington where she is buried next to Sigmund in the Jewish Cemetery.